pires/kubernetes-elasticsearch-cluster/README.md

 ## Deploy with Helm

+**WARNING:** The Helm chart is maintained by someone else in the community and may not up-to-date with this repo.

 [Helm](https://github.com/kubernetes/helm) charts for a basic (non-stateful) ElasticSearch deployment are maintained at https://github.com/clockworksoul/helm-elasticsearch.
 With Helm properly installed and configured, standing up a complete cluster is almost trivial:

 ```shell